jerryhgladinet/docs/admin/source/chapter05.rst

     SERVER AGENT CONNECTION

-The best way to start using file server agent to connect to remote file server is to start with the migration wizard from the web portal.
+The best way to start using a file server agent to connect to a remote file server is to start with the migration wizard from the web portal.

 .. figure:: _static/image_s6_1_03.png
     :align: center